Copy of Stormwater January 2026

 1. To raise awareness of the stormwater system and waterways in your area.
 Storm drains flow to our valuable water resources – wetlands and waterways.
 Protecting water quality is everyone's responsibility, so we ask for your help in letting us know if you notice water pollution in your area.

 2. Because we found illegal stormwater pollution coming from your area.
-By alerting all the neighbors, we remind those who did it that it needs to stop, and ask neighbors to keep an eye out and let us know.
-Water pollution must not be allowed to continue.
-It harms public health, water quality, and roughly 280 miles of riverfront from Springfield, to Portland, to the Coast.
+By alerting the neighborhoods, we remind those who did it that it needs to stop, and ask neighbors to keep an eye out and let us know if they observe water pollution in the future.
+Water pollution harms public health, water quality, and wildlife habitat.

 Contact Springfield’s Stormwater Team